-Robert Stammers, CFA, is director of Investor Education at CFA Institute, which includes management of the Inside Investing Blog.
-Previously, he was the principal for his founded company A2O Consulting where he consulted to aide real estate owners, lenders, and syndicators, develop and analyze structured real estate investments.
-There, Stammers developed strategy for obtaining debt and preferred equity capital as well as created finance-related marketing materials and research papers for various clients.
-He has written more than 100 articles on various financial and investment topics for several investment periodicals, such as Forbes and Investopedia.
-Stammers served as a senior equity analyst at Long Term Short Term, Inc, where he was responsible for the creation of new investment tools and instructional products to provide the revenues for two new investment education companies.
-As a senior executive for several institutional fund managers, he was the portfolio manager for a real estate fund, a private timber fund, and several pension fund separate accounts.
-Stammers holds a BA in economics from Connecticut College and an MBA from Emory University.
+Robert Stammers, CFA, was director of Investor Engagement for CFA Institute and was responsible for increasing the use and distribution of Future of Finance and CFA Institute content by various audiences.
+Prior to joining CFA Institute, Stammers was the principal for his founded company where he consulted for real estate owners, lenders, and syndicators to develop and analyze structured real estate investments.
+There he devised strategy for obtaining debt and preferred equity capital and created finance-related marketing materials and research papers for various clients.
+Stammers has authored over 100 articles on various financial and investment topics for such investment periodicals as Forbes and Investopedia.
+He served as a senior equity analyst, where he was responsible for the creation of new investment tools and instructional products to provide the revenues for two new investment education companies.
+As a senior executive for several institutional fund managers, Stammers was the portfolio manager for a $1 billion enhanced real estate fund, a $1.2 billion private timber fund, and several pension fund separate accounts.

 The "Future State of the Investment Profession" explores evolving states of trust and their interdependence with demonstrating and creating value.
 To get a better understanding of what it means for investment professionals to provide value and how that relates to building trust and improving investor outcomes, we discussed these topics with Anne Cabot-Alletzhauser.